 MWC 2015: what to expect from Samsung

 Samsung Galaxy S6, anyone?
 The device, codenamed “Project Zero”, promises to be a brave new direction for Sammy’s flagship: unlike previous versions, which have stuck closely to the familiar Galaxy S design, the S6 will boast a completely different form.
-What kind of form is currently unclear, although rumours suggest that there will be a 5.2-inch QHD Super AMOLED on the front and an end to the less than premium plastic cases that make the S series look a little cheap.
+We recently had confirmed the rumor that Samsung is preparing two designs for the S6, one with an all-metal unibody (so the battery will be non-removable) and an S6 Edge with a metallic/plastic combo closer to the design of the Note 4.

 - Samsung Galaxy S6 release date, news, specs and rumors